tangrams/tangram-docs/pages/styles.md

 ## style parameters

 ####`base`
-Optional _string_, naming one of the built-in _draw styles_.
+Optional _string_, naming one of Tangram's built-in _draw styles_: `polygons`, `lines`, `points`, `text`, or `raster`.
 No default.

 Defines the expected input geometry of the custom style, which determines what other kinds of parameters the style can take.
-Tangram's built-in styles are `polygons`, `lines`, `points`, `text`, and `raster`.
-No default.

 ```yaml
 styles: